jeff-ws/temoa/README.md

 directory as described above using the `sqlite3` command.
 The "minimal" version excludes some of the group parameters and is recommended as a starting point for entry-level models.
 It can be upgraded to the full set of tables by executing the full schema SQL command on the resulting database later, which will add the missing tables.
+- Users wishing to use the optional "Unit Checking" functionality described in the documentation need to build from or transition to a version 3.1 database.
+A second utility is provided to assist with this process and is run similarly to the migration utility described above.
+The version 3.1 utility only accepts a source database that is already version 3.0 format.

 ## Config Files